github/docs/content/actions/reference/events-that-trigger-workflows.md

 ### Webhook events

-You can configure your workflow to run when webhook events are created on {{ site.data.variables.product.product_name }}.
+You can configure your workflow to run when webhook events are created on {% data variables.product.product_name %}.
 Some events have more than one activity type that triggers the event.
 If more than one activity type triggers the event, you can specify which activity types will trigger the workflow to run.
 For more information, see "[Webhooks](/webhooks)."

 #### `check_run`

-Runs your workflow anytime the `check_run` event occurs. {{ site.data.reusables.developer-site.multiple_activity_types }} For information about the REST API, see "[Check runs](/v3/checks/runs/)."
+Runs your workflow anytime the `check_run` event occurs. {% data reusables.developer-site.multiple_activity_types %} For information about the REST API, see "[Check runs](/v3/checks/runs/)."

-{{ site.data.reusables.github-actions.branch-requirement }}
+{% data reusables.github-actions.branch-requirement %}

 | Webhook event payload | Activity types | `GITHUB_SHA` | `GITHUB_REF` |
 | --------------------- | -------------- | ------------ | -------------|
 | [`check_run`](/webhooks/event-payloads/#check_run) | - `created`<br/>- `rerequested`<br/>- `completed`<br/>- `requested_action` | Last commit on default branch | Default branch |

-{{ site.data.reusables.developer-site.limit_workflow_to_activity_types }}
+{% data reusables.developer-site.limit_workflow_to_activity_types %}

 For example, you can run a workflow when a check run has been `rerequested` or `requested_action`.